Neogoma/stardust-SDK-doc/developer/api/1-map.md

 https://stardust.neogoma.com/api/v1/map/point_cloud/:id
 ```

-This endpoint downloads the point cloud of the map on CSV format.
-(If the map has NO point cloud calculated yet, this endpoint **WILL NOT** work.)
+This endpoint downloads the point cloud of the map in CSV format.
+(If the map has NO point cloud calculated yet, this endpoint will return a HTTP 404 not found error.)

 <!-- tabs:start -->